Memory Integration

 For domain-specific knowledge bases (data dictionaries, business rules, entity relationships), group memories into typed Context Packs.
 This improves retrieval precision and enables pack-level operations.

-Scope memories to organizations
+Scope memories to organizations and projects

-Scope memories to organizations
+Scope memories to organizations and projects

 Memories are scoped by the